-- Work with TasWater to upgrade the Sewerage and Water infrastructure in Coles Bay and Swanwick allowing for a gradual increase in population. - Upgrade the existing parking areas around Coles Bay to cater for the increase in tourist traffic and Campervans.
+- Work with TasWater to investigate the upgrading upgrade sewerage and water infrastructure in Coles Bay and Swanwick allowing for a gradual increase in population. - Upgrade the existing parking areas around Coles Bay to cater for the increase in tourist traffic and Campervans.

-- 1. Investigate funding opportunities to upgrade Sewerage and Water services within the townships. - 2.
+- 1. Investigate funding opportunities to upgrade sewerage and water services within the township. - 2.
 Prepare a Car Parking Strategy for Coles Bay with staged upgrades to existing facilities. - 3.
 Support the NBN rollout of fixed wireless internet.